Levy multiplicative chaos and star scale invariant random measures: Proof of Theorem Proof of Theorem 16

-Once we have proved Lemma \ref{Gieq} and \ref{trivQ}, we can proceed along the same lines as in \cite[Section 5]{allez} to have the following description of the set of good $\star$-scale invariant random measures: \begin{proposition} The random measures $(Q(A))_{A \in \cB(\R)}$ and $(M(A))_{A \in \cB(\R)}$ have the same law. \end{proposition}
+Once we have proved Lemmas \ref{Gieq} and \ref{trivQ}, we can proceed along the same lines as in \cite{allez}, Section~5, to have the following description of the set of good $\star$-scale invariant random measures: \begin{proposition} $\!\!\!$The random measures $(Q(A))_{A \in\mathcal{B}(\mathbb{R})}$ and $(M(A))_{A \in\mathcal{B}(\mathbb{R})}$ have the same law. \end{proposition}